Yash-codeAndDev/Java/Concurrency/readme.md

     ```

 * If the synchronized method is static then it will prevent concurrent access among instances i.e different objects and we will see synchronization among the instances.
+    - Class level lock is obtained by thread which is used to coltrol access to static methods or blocks.